 The extent you work with a tripod will depend on the genre you’re working in.
 In most cases, you’ll need a tripod so that you can work at lower shutter speeds

 A tripod is another important investment.
-Like lenses, they will last you forever.
+Like lenses, they will last you forever if you take care of them.
 Buy the best you can afford.

 A $200-$300 dollar tripod may not give you the stability and features that you need.
 It also means you’ll need to buy another one a year down the road.